NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 <GeneratePackageOnBuild>true</GeneratePackageOnBuild>
 ```

+When you run `dotnet pack` on a solution, this packs all the projects in the solution that are packable ([<IsPackable>](/dotnet/core/tools/csproj#nuget-metadata-properties) property is set to `true`.

+> [!NOTE]
+> When you automatically generate the package, the time to pack increases the build time for your project.

 ### Test package installation

 Before publishing a package, you typically want to test the process of installing a package into a project.
 The tests make sure that the necessarily files all end up in their correct places in the project.

 You can test installations manually in Visual Studio or on the command line using the normal [package installation steps](../consume-packages/overview-and-workflow.md#ways-to-install-a-nuget-package).

+> [!IMPORTANT]
+> Packages are immutable.
+If you correct a problem, change the contents of the package and pack again, when you retest you will still be using the old version of the package until you [clear your global packages](../consume-packages/managing-the-global-packages-and-cache-folders.md#clearing-local-folders) folder.
+This is especially relevant when testing packages that don't use a unique prerelease label on every build.

 ## Next Steps